 In addition to its strong offline presence (141 physical stores), Leroy Merlin is now increasing its online activities as well.
 In 2020, 7.5% of the overall turnover was made online, which is a huge increase compared to the previous year (3,5% in 2019).
 The marketplace benefits from the strong trust of French customers in the Leroy Merlin brand, as well as the expert image.

 Born in 2008 in Vilnius, Lithuania, Vinted is a real unicorn!
 In the French e-commerce market, the marketplace is very successful and used by a huge amount of consumers.
-As an example, in 2020, Vinted gathered almost 25% of all online traffic in the fashion industry, when the second-best, Zalando, was averaging at 12%.
+As an example, in 2022, Vinted reached a monthly web traffic of more than 20 million visits.

 Second-hand fashion is expected to be worth $2.2 billion by 2025 (Statista), and Vinted is the leader in the French market and Europe.
 At the beginning of 2021, there were 37 million members on Vinted, almost half of them being French.
+One year later, 65 million registered shoppers were using the marketplace.
 In addition to its huge popularity, the marketplace is quite simple to use and you can build a strong community.

 Selling on that marketplace is a guarantee of having visibility, but also building trust in the customer’s mind.
 If you sell cultural products, like books, for example, this marketplace is the perfect fit.

 This France-based niche marketplace is focused mainly on gardening, DIY, and homeware in general.
-Besides operating on the French e-commerce market, it also serves the German, British, Italian, Belgian, and Spanish markets.
-Between 2019 and 2020, traffic on ManoMano has grown by +45%.
+Besides operating in the French e-commerce market, it also serves the German, British, Italian, Belgian, and Spanish markets.
+During 2021 the web traffic increased from 14.4 million visits to nearly 31 million.

-Like Cdiscount, La Redoute benefits from its historical position and status on the French market.
-Moreover, the marketplace can count on its 10 million customers database and its successful strategy to second-hand and sustainable fashion.
+Like Cdiscount, La Redoute benefits from its historical position and status in the French market.
+Moreover, the marketplace can count on its 10 million customer database and its successful strategy of second-hand and sustainable fashion.

 Created in 2001, the French marketplace has a very special and successful business model.
 In fact, Veepee offers products through online flash and exclusive sales.
 To be more precise, the marketplace hosts sales of merchants and retailers only for members with discounted prices from 50% to 70% off.